jphmrst/defblog/README.md

  - `:title` is the name of the web site.
  - `:desc` is a short text description of the site.
  - `:url` is the URL of the top level of the site.
- - `:file-plists-hash` is the file property list hash table
+ - `:file-plists-hash` is the file property list hash table.
+Use `hash-table-values` for just the plists.
- - `:cat-plists-hash` is the category property list hash table
+ - `:cat-plists-hash` is the category property list hash table.
  - `:sorted-file-plists` is a list of file property lists sorted in descending order of last-modified date.